Michigan’s high court puts abortion question on Nov. ballot

 Though appeals of that decision are likely, the law would be trumped if voters approve the amendment in the fall election.

-A state elections board on Aug.
+In Michigan, a state elections board on Aug.
 31 deadlocked along party lines on whether the abortion initiative should appear on the ballot, with Republicans voting no and Democrats voting yes.
-The 2-2 vote meant the measure wasn’t certified for the ballot.
+The 2-2 tie meant the measure wasn’t certified for the ballot.

 Supporters submitted more than 700,000 signatures, easily clearing the minimum threshold.
 But Republicans and abortion opponents argued the petitions had improper or no spacing between certain words and were confusing to voters.

-“What a sad marker of the times,” Chief Justice Bridget McCormack said in a brief statement that accompanied the 5-2 order.
+“What a sad marker of the times,” Chief Justice Bridget McCormack said in a brief statement that accompanied the Supreme Court’s 5-2 order.

 McCormack said “there is no dispute” that every word was legible and in the correct order.